idealab-isu/NURBSDiff/reports/report1.md

 For instance, the second element(not 3) is degree_u + 1 = 4, and it repeated 512 * (0.33333365 - 0.16666667)  $\approx$ 85.

-In summary, the knot_u of target surface follows the original distribution so the surface ploted by matplotlib is similiar to which plotted by geomdl.
+In summary, the knot_u of target surface follows the original distribution so the surface plotted by matplotlib is similiar to which plotted by geomdl.
 Since the parameter diff is just scaling.
 Knot_v follows the same rule.
 ## How does NURBS-DIFF deal with knot_u, knot_v mapping of predicted surface?
 For training, [knot_int_u](../examples/test/DuckyNURBSSurfaceFitting.py#L168) is initlized as:
 ```python